-Also, remember that even though machines and artificial intelligence are probably going to change people’s jobs, at the end of the day, humans will be provided with more time to focus on creation and strategy rather than repetitive tasks.
-Plus, robots don’t have empathy; they don’t and probably won’t understand such concepts as customer journey, for example.
-This means that people will still be in charge of creating experiences for customers, understanding, and interpreting their needs.
+Also, remember that even though machines and artificial intelligence (AI) are probably going to change people’s jobs, at the end of the day, humans will be provided with more time to focus on creation and strategy rather than repetitive tasks.
+Plus, robots don’t have empathy.
+They don’t and probably won’t understand such concepts as customer journey, for example.
+That means people will still be in charge of creating experiences for customers and understanding and interpreting their needs.

 What Can I Do to Make Sure I Don’t Lose My Job to a Robot?